Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/object-pooling.md

 title: Object Pooling
 ---

 Object pooling is useful for frequently used objects, such as projectiles, and is a way to increase the application's overall performance by decreasing the amount of objects being created over time.
-Netcode for GameObjects (Netcode) provides built-in support for Object Pooling where a NetworkObject's default destroy and instantiate handlers can be overridden.  *See [Introduction to Object Pooling](https://learn.unity.com/tutorial/introduction-to-object-pooling) to learn more about the importance of pooling objects.*
+Netcode for Gameobjects (Netcode) provides built-in support for Object Pooling where a `NetworkObject`'s default destroy and instantiate handlers can be overridden.

+See [Introduction to Object Pooling](https://learn.unity.com/tutorial/introduction-to-object-pooling) to learn more about the importance of pooling objects.

 ## NetworkPrefabInstanceHandler

 You can create your own spawn handler by implementing the `INetworkPrefabInstanceHandler` interface and registering it with the `NetworkPrefabHandler`.

 ```csharp
     public interface INetworkPrefabInstanceHandler
     {